0xGuigui/Epitech-AREA/README.md

 ## 🎈 Usage <a name="usage"></a>

 You can create an account and start using the platform. </br>
+Connect your accounts and create your own actions and reactions. </br>
+You can also create your own actions and reactions by using the API, please check the [documentation](https://github.com/EpitechPromo2025/B-DEV-500-LIL-5-1-area-guilhem.jehanno/tree/main/docs) for more information.

 ## 🚀 Deployment <a name = "deployment"></a>